Island Extras: Desktop Wallpaper & Printable Poster

 - *Starting from April 2013, a photo booth where you could get a picture with famed Back Lot Island movie star Kirk Strayer appeared on many islands such as Night Watch.
 Despite the epic preview images, there was only one outcome – your excited Poptropican smiling with a bored Kirk Strayer looking at his phone.
 This photo is added to your Photo Album.

 - Common room: Celebrity Wax Museum (parody of the Hollywood Wax Museum)

 - The Celebrity Wax Museum has wax statues of Elvis Presley (2nd floor, left), Groucho Marx (2nd floor, right – this statue’s eyes follow your mouse and occasionally winks!), Marilyn Monroe (3rd floor, right), and Audrey Hepburn (3rd floor, left).

 - You can enter Kirk Strayer’s trailer, although this is optional.
 Inside, you’ll find dummies you can Costumize from (including an Indiana Jones-like costume), as well as Kirk’s awards (presumably Oscars).

 - You can put makeup on your Poptropican’s face in Soundbooth 3.

 - The golden statuettes in the Celebrity Wax Museum are similar to the Academy Awards (Oscars).

-- The plot about the famous director Carson Willis sneaking into an abandoned lot to make movies was actually based off of the true stories of one of the most famous filmmakers of all time: Steven Spielberg!
+- The plot about the famous director Carson Willis sneaking into an abandoned lot to make movies was actually based off of one of the most famous filmmakers of all time: Steven Spielberg!

 - The main thoroughfare in Back Lot Island, Sunrise Street, is a parody of Sunset Boulevard in Hollywood, California.